bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/uposatha.md

 **(a)** The sick bhikkhu sends his consent to the *saṅghakamma*:

-'Chandaṃ dammi, chandaṃ me hara, chandaṃ me ārocehi.'
+'Chandaṁ dammi, chandaṁ me hara, chandaṁ me ārocehi.'

 '*I offer my consent.
 May you convey my consent (to the Saṅgha).
 May you declare my consent to them.*'